Wondering what Discord — also known as the Discord App — is?

 Easy to download, register, and start messaging, if security guidelines are applied, Discord can be safe for teens to use.
 But what if your teen is ignoring safety rules for chatting online?

 Is Discord Safe?

 Discord emphasizes that users should set up security controls, even encouraging parents to set up their teen’s account so they can only communicate with friends and not strangers and block inappropriate contact with “Explicit Content Filters.”
 However, since its release in 2015, Discord has been consistently questioned about its reputation for child safety.

 Discord allows users to create multiple aliases.
 This means that online trolls, those who send off-topic messages that are provocative and inflammatory, can say what they want and then leave.
 If you’re unaware that your teen has made their server on Discord public, they’re left wide open to trolls and any other users who message inappropriately.

-There have also been numerous reports about Discord users joining together to engage in abusive and bullying chat, as well as individuals exploiting the platform for criminal activity.
-In a recent news story about the murder of 17-year-old Bianca Devins, photos of the deceased young teen were posted on Discord for all to see by user Brandon Andrew Clark, who was charged with second-degree murder in Devins’ death.
+There have also been numerous reports about Discord users increasing hate speech on the platform, engaging in abusive and bullying chat, as well as individuals exploiting the platform for criminal activity.
+Likewise, with Parler’s recent troubles, conservative extremists are migrating back to Discord.
+Another news story about the murder of 17-year-old Bianca Devins, photos of the deceased young teen were posted on Discord for all to see by user Brandon Andrew Clark, who was charged with second-degree murder in Devins’ death.

 Without security controls and knowing exactly what your teen is doing online, Discord has the potential to be unsafe for your child.